What can you do when your draft questionnaire gets too long? I’m suggesting ‘prune, tune, postpone, explain’ – four strategies to cut it down.

 Bearing in mind what decisions you plan to make based on the answers you get, are all of those imminent or urgent?
 If not, are there questions you could ask in a future survey in order to simplify the current one?

-Those postponed questions won’t be wasted – and removing them from the current questionnaire will improve your response rate and the help to keep the goodwill of the people you are asking.
+Those postponed questions won’t be wasted – and removing them from the current questionnaire will improve your response rate and help to keep the goodwill of the people you are asking.

 Tune up the questions that remain